esnet/oscars-newtech/doc/source/codedoc/net/es/oscars/pce/TranslationPCE.rst

 reserveRequestedPipe
 ^^^^^^^^^^^^^^^^^^^^

-.. java:method:: public void reserveRequestedPipe(RequestedVlanPipeE reqPipe, List<TopoEdge> azERO, List<TopoEdge> zaERO, List<ReservedBandwidthE> reservedBandwidths, List<ReservedVlanE> reservedVlans, Set<ReservedMplsPipeE> reservedMplsPipes, Set<ReservedEthPipeE> reservedEthPipes, Map<String, Set<String>> deviceToPortMap, Map<String, String> portToDeviceMap, Date start, Date end, String connectionId) throws PCEException, PSSException
+.. java:method:: public TranslationPCEResponse reserveRequestedPipe(RequestedVlanPipeE reqPipe, List<TopoEdge> azERO, List<TopoEdge> zaERO, Map<String, Map<String, Integer>> bwAvailMap, List<ReservedVlanE> reservedVlans, Map<String, Set<String>> deviceToPortMap, Map<String, String> portToDeviceMap, Date start, Date end, String connectionId) throws PCEException, PSSException
    :outertype: TranslationPCE

    Create a set of reserved pipes/junctions from a requested pipe.
 A requested pipe can produce: One pipe for each pair of Ethernet devices One pipe for each MPLS segment along the path This function will add to the reservedMplsPipes and reservedEthPipes sets passed in as input